chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-04-22-Google-Cloud-Essentials-Challenge-Lab.md

 - create the cluster to the zone **us-east1-b** by setting your default compute zone correctly;
 - deploy the Docker container **hello-app:2.0**, instead of _hello-app:1.0_.

-{% include picture.html height="366" img="qwiklabs/qwiklabs-GSP313-task2" ext="png" alt="hello-app deployed on a GCP Kubernetes cluster" %}
+{% include picture.html height="366" img="qwiklabs/qwiklabs-GSP313-task2.png" alt="hello-app deployed on a GCP Kubernetes cluster" %}

 ## Task 3: Setup an HTTP load balancer